Mattwmaster58/MacTrack/README.md

 ### MacTrack

-After spending too much time scrolling through [mac.bid](https://mac.bid), I decided to more effectively use my time to write a tool to more effectively use mac.bid.
+After spending too much time scrolling through [mac.bid](https://mac.bid), I decided it would be a more effective use of my time to write a tool to more effectively use mac.bid.

 This webapp aims to achieve 2 goals:
  - notify you when searches matching your criteria are met